Skip to the Content

 Path to Designation – International Degrees

-Individuals holding international university degrees who are interesting in pursing the Accredited Appraiser Canadian Institution (AACI™) must start the designation process by obtaining an Educational Credential Assessment from the Canadian Information Centre for International Credentials (CICIC), The International Credential Assessment Service of Canada (ICAS) or a Credential Evaluation from World Education Services (WES).
+Individuals holding international university degrees who are interested in pursuing the Accredited Appraiser Canadian Institution (AACI) must start the designation process by obtaining an Educational Credential Assessment from the Canadian Information Centre for International Credentials (CICIC), The International Credential Assessment Service of Canada (ICAS) or a Credential Evaluation from World Education Services (WES).
 Once equivalency has been verified, there are 3 possible pathways to follow, depending on the individual’s circumstances:

 Acceptance Requirements: